V.7. MISCELLANEOUS WORDS, PART 7/10 (mpo-ne)

 – mpovolo : way of speaking, language, idiom

-– mpoza : ability to endure, ability to bear, tolerance, patience / great fear, fright, sadness
+– mpoza : ability to endure or to put up with, tolerance, patience / great fright, terror, sadness

 – mpozi : shade, coolness / shelter from the sun / solar rays / heat, sweat